 Wondering how to keep track of inventory and trying to figure out what is inventory turnover?
 Learning how to keep track of inventory is challenging in many ways since operations are fluid.
 The amount of goods you have in stock can change from minute to minute.
 From customer returns and damaged goods, to split shipments and other shipping situations, anything can alter the availability of inventory you have at any given time or place.

-Anticipating challenges with inventory tracking can mitigate inventory carrying costs.
+Anticipating challenges with product inventory management can mitigate inventory carrying costs.
 Inventory carrying costs is the total of all expenses related to storing unsold goods.
 These include storage, transportation, and labor costs, as well as lost opportunity and depreciation costs.
 Among the most common challenges in the inventory tracking process are:

 - Learning how to scale finished goods as sales increase

 - Finding time to maintain logistical needs for inventory data

 - Maintaining accurate stock orders and inventory quantities

 One of the biggest challenges any business faces is learning how to scale effectively.
 The methods and systems that may have worked for a company when first starting out are likely not able to sustain rapid business growth.
 Knowing how to adapt to changes and meet the rising demand of customers is crucial in order to maintain a high quality of service.